littlefattiger/DDIA/DDIA/chapter7.md

 Read committed and snapshot isolation levels can solve some problem, but not all. -> Before is week isolation-> use serializable isolation.
 Serializable isolation is usually regarded as the strongest isolation level -> the database prevents all possible race conditions -> Current chapter, we mainly talk about single node level.
 They used mainly these 3 ways:
   * Literally executing transactions in a serial order -> a single-threaded loop -> stored procedures: book tickets and only submit once with all transactions
-  * Two-phase locking (see “Two-Phase Locking (2PL)” on page 257), which for sev‐ eral decades was the only viable option
+  * For around 30 years, there was only one widely used algorithm for serializability in databases: two-phase locking (2PL) -> not 2PC, which for sev‐ eral decades was the only viable option
   * Optimistic concurrency control techniques such as serializable snapshot isolation (see “Serializable Snapshot Isolation (SSI)” on page 261)